 Mobile devices are connected to the PC running the Mobile Auditor by using the USB interface.
 Up to 16 Android and Apple devices can be simultaneously connected to the same USB channel by using an industrial USB hub.
 In order to process larger quantities of devices, you can add additional USB channels to the same PC, or you can run the Mobile Auditor on as many PCs as you want.

-The Mobile Auditor detects any mobile device as soon as it is connected to the PC, and automatically retrieves the hardware specifications and the OS version.
-The information is normalized before it is presented on the screen, and the software will also search external tables to obtain essential information that cannot be retrieved from the device (for example, commercial model names such as "Galaxy S4 Mini" in addition to "GT-I9195I", etc).
+The Mobile Auditor detects any mobile device as soon as it’s connected to the PC, and automatically retrieves the hardware specifications and the OS version.
+The information is normalized before it is presented on screen, and the software will also search external tables to obtain essential information that cannot be retrieved from the device (for example, commercial model names such as "Galaxy S4 Mini" in addition to "GT-I9195I" etc).